vitalybatrakov/RSSFeedReaderSwift/README.md

 App is written in Swift.

-Kingfisher, FastEasyMapping and RSParser are used.
+Kingfisher, FastEasyMapping and FeedKit are used.

 ## <a name="description"/> UI Description